pagkly/Zed/Investopedia4/The Vetting Process Defined.md

 ### Key Takeaways

--   Vetting, also known as a background review, involves investigating an individual, company, or other entity before making a decision to go forward with a joint project.
+-   Vetting, also known as a background review, involves investigating an individual, company, or other entity before making a decision to go forward with a [[Joint|joint]] project.
 -   A vetting process might begin with a confirmation of facts to ensure a resume, for example, accurately describes all the skills and experience claimed.
 -   A vetting process continues with the verification of information.
 Every degree, award or certification claimed by a candidate is checked for accuracy.